Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Springvale recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Springvale averaged around 13 new dwelling approvals annually over the past five financial years, totalling an estimated 67 homes.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Springvale averaged around 13 new dwelling approvals annually over the past five financial years to FY26.
+This totals an estimated 67 homes.
 As of FY26, 4 approvals have been recorded.
-Over these five years, an average of 0.6 new residents per new home has arrived, indicating that new construction is meeting or exceeding demand.
-The average construction value of new properties is $401,000, slightly above the regional average.
+The average number of new residents per year arriving per new home over these five years is 0.6.

 Frequently Asked Questions - Development